Admissible online closed testing must employ e-values: Introduction

 \else

 \fi

 A recently popularized approach for online testing of a single hypothesis, where not the hypotheses but the data itself comes in sequentially, is the e-value.
-An e-value $E_t$ for a hypothesis $H_t$ is a nonnegative random variable which has expected value less or equal than one if $H_t$ is true.
+An e-value $E_t$ for a hypothesis $H_t$ is a nonnegative random variable which has expected value less than or equal to one if $H_t$ is true.
 The e-value (or its sequential extension, the e-process) is an alternative to the well-known p-value but more suitable for settings where early stopping of the sampling process or optional continuation is desired \citep{shafer2011test, grunwald2020safe, ramdas2023game}.
 In this paper, we exploit this sequential suitability of the e-value to design online multiple testing procedures with simultaneous true discovery guarantees.
-This connects two mostly separate areas of the literature: online testing of multiple hypotheses and sequential testing of a single hypothesis; we elaborate on this below.
+This connects two mostly separate areas of the literature: online testing of multiple hypotheses and sequential testing of a single hypothesis. \ifdiff In Supplementary Material~\ref{sec:related_lit} we provide a more detailed description of these existing branches of literature. \else In Supplementary Material~\ref{sec:related_lit} we provide a more detailed description of these existing branches of literature. \fi